-Referrals to the Genentech® Access to Care Foundation (GATCF)
+Referrals to the Genentech Patient Foundation

-patients must have exhausted all other forms of patient assistance
+medicine must have exhausted all other forms of patient assistance

 (including the HEMLIBRA Co-pay Program and support from independent

-co-pay assistance foundations) and meet financial criteria.
+co-pay assistance foundations) and must meet financial criteria.

-Uninsured patients must meet different financial criteria.
+medicine must meet different financial criteria.

 Important Safety Information & Indication

-Hemlibra is indicated for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adult and pediatric patients ages newborn and older with hemophilia A with or without factor VIII inhibitors.
+HEMLIBRA is indicated for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adult and pediatric patients ages newborn and older with hemophilia A with or without factor VIII inhibitors.

 Important Safety Information